phluid61/internet-drafts/file-scheme/draft.md

 ## Backslash as Separator  {#ext-backslash}

-Historically some implementations have copied entire file paths into the path segments of file URIs.
+Historically some implementations have copied entire file paths into the path components of file URIs.
 Where DOS or Windows file paths were copied thus, resulting URI strings contained unencoded backslash "\\" characters, which are forbidden by both {{RFC1738}} and {{RFC3986}}.